Unboxed-Software/solana-course/content/token-swap.md

 ### Creating a Swap Pool

-Creating swap pools with the SPL token swap program really showcases the account, instruction, and authorization models on Solana, this lesson will combine and build on top of a lot of what we have learned so far in the course.
+Creating swap pools with the SPL token swap program really showcases the account, instruction, and authorization models on Solana.
+This lesson will combine and build on top of a lot of what we have learned so far in the course.

 There are many accounts required to create a pool and they all must be initialized in a specific way in order for the swap program to process them successfully.
 The following accounts are needed: